benhowell/benhowell.github.com/_drafts/message-passing-patterns-implementation-matters.md

 The [Observer pattern][3] is similar to the "Plain Old Function Call" above, in that it is also a synchronous call and whilst allowing for separation of concerns, still suffers the same cons.
 Generally, in observer/observable implmentations, `observer`s register their interest (using a callback function) with certain events executed on the `observable`.
 The `observable` maintains this list of `observer`s callbacks and each time an event occurs, the `observable` iterates over its list and calls each callback function in sequence.

 Pros:

- * good for invoking functions within the same module

  * good for calling functions where a [separation of concern][2] exists